opichals/markdown-themeable-pdf/README.md

     node ./cli.js ./path/to/torender.md

+For further details on usage use the -h argument

+    node ./cli.js -h

 #### Page breaks

 You can start any time a new PDF page with typing Snippet/Shortcode `page-break` in your markdown editor.
 So you can prevent such ugly breaks in lists or other contiguous areas.